CS467-S24-TravelPlanner/TripXP/backend/README.md

 #### Read an Existing Trip

 - To read a specific existing Trip, send a GET request using the path '/trip/:tripId'.
+- The request must include the JWT of the user associated with the trip in the authorization header.
 - A 200 status code, status bool, and the retrieved data will be returned upon success.
+- A 403 status code, status bool, and error message, "This trip doesn't belong to you," if the trip is not associated with the JWT in the header.
 - A 500 status code, status bool, and error message is returned upon error.

 ##### EXAMPLE #1 - Response to GET Request Sent to '/trip/1'